amirhnajafiz/cemq/README.md

 ## Install

 After clonning into the project repository, run `make install`.
-Now you can run `./cemq` cli.
+Now you can run `cemq` cli.
 To make sure that your installation was successful, run `make test`.